bellingcat/EDGAR/README.md

 ### What is the RSS feed customized retrieval tool ?

-EDGAR also includes RSS feeds, hence we wrote a RSS feed retrieval and parsing command that allows you to filter the filings feed by ticker.
+The SEC also publish a live feed of filings, and this part of the tool lets you monitor particular tickers for new filings, so you can get to-the-minute updates.

 The output is a CSV file containing the company and filings' metadata, which can be opened in a spreadsheet program (such as Excel).

 ### Features